jorrizza/cv/README.md

 ### *2011-2012:* IT Consultant at *ViaViela B.V.* ###

 Kept the e-Viela!
-NAMP stack running.
+LNMP stack running.
 Managed a large VPN (OpenBSD, Tinc) for remote desktops (NX), telephony (Asterisk) and hosting.
 Did some software development as well.
 Mainly Ruby on Rails and PHP.